 Recruiting and training people for banking jobs is an expensive business and with one in 5 recruits dropping out before finishing their training, Lloyds Business Banking needed to rethink its approach to teaching call centre staff.
 Its existing training wasn’t particularly well structured and didn’t allow trainers enough time to support learners or go through the really hard stuff in more detail.
 That and it was all just lacking a bit of oomph to get trainees excited.
 So, Lloyds approached Day One to see if we could spice up their learn life.

 Day One came up with a modern corporate elearning solution which would move Lloyds Business Banking away from a ‘death by PowerPoint’ approach to learning their systems and processes, and give learners a real taste of the work they would be doing with customers.

-We created a simulated environment for trainees to practice real life situations, using mocked up versions of Lloyds’ desktop systems and an endless choice of training scenarios (thanks to our Dynamic Data™).
+We created a simulated environment for trainees to practise real life situations, using mocked up versions of Lloyds’ desktop systems and an endless choice of training scenarios (thanks to our Dynamic Data™).
 This provided a safe place for learners to practice the complex processes required for business banking before they were let loose on actual customers.

 A major advantage of approaching the training in this way is that while learners beaver away on their elearning modules, getting really familiar with the systems and processes, the Lloyds trainers are free to work the training room, supporting those who are struggling and explaining the tricky bits in more detail.